 The first step is to identify your target audience through buyer personas.
 This will help enable you to understand their problems and challenges while providing customers with solutions.
-As 2019 is well underway, make sure that your business stays current with your customer’s needs.
-Some important questions to ask upfront include:
+You need to make sure that your business stays current with your customer’s needs and here are some important questions to ask upfront:

 - What devices are they mostly using to access your products and services?

 - How do they speak and search for your content?

 - What time of day do they engage most with your brand?

 - What problems do they face every day and how can you help them?

 - Where do they consume most of their Media?
 (Social, Blogs, Industry Websites etc.)

 - Are there any user experience issues that may impact customer retention and engagement rates on your digital platform?

 The next step is the personalisation of content for each of your target audience segments.
 Personalising content specific to the audience you are targeting will result in more interest and conversions.
 In the process, you will also build a bigger customer base because more people are interacting with your content.
 And remember, to keep your content relatable to your customers, you must speak their language.
 A general rule of thumb is to avoid slang, jargon or unnecessarily complex content.